-The highly-anticipated release of Capcom’s Resident Evil 7: Biohazard is almost upon us.
+The highly-anticipated release of Capcom’s Resident Evil 7: Biohazard is almost with us.
 After being teased at 2014’s E3, gamers have long been marking their calendars for the day they will finally be able to slide this baby into their consoles.
 Well—the time is almost here.
 On January 24th, we all can pretend to line up politely then make that relentless mad dash to the checkout counter.
-Excitement is understandable, but let try to be a “little” civilized folks.
-I love throwing some elbows as much as the next guy, but remember to BREATHE.
-We’re all gamers waiting for our copy, no fight club please.
+Excitement is understandable, but let try to be a “little” civilized folk.
+I love throwing some elbows as much as the next guy but remember to BREATHE.
+We’re all gamers waiting for our copy, no fight club, please.

-For the first time, you will play in the first-person.
+For the first time, you will play in the first person.
 Making it even more horrifying to the user experience.
-If that’s not enough for you, RE7 for the first time ever will also be available on VR (virtual reality) for PlayStation VR.
-Imagine submersing yourself into a first-person horror-survival game where all your senses are essentially being attacked while being forced to keep yourself alive.
+If that’s not enough for you, Resident Evil 7 for the first time ever will also be available on VR (virtual reality) for PlayStation VR.
+Imagine submerging yourself into a first-person horror-survival game where all your senses are essentially being attacked while being forced to keep yourself alive.
 It sounds…so much fun!
-I honestly can’t wait for the hundreds of YouTube videos of people’s reaction to playing this on VR.
+I honestly can’t wait for the hundreds of YouTube videos of people’s reactions to playing this on VR.
 Someone’s definitely thinking outside the box over there at Capcom.

-In terms of gameplay, the creators have stressed “not to expect a shoot off”.
+In terms of gameplay, the creators have stressed: “not to expect a shoot-off”.
 Making it sound like you will need to manage your ammunition wisely if you aim to make it to the end.
-Calling for the much useful real life skill of improvising.
-That doesn’t mean you shouldn’t expect some of lethal weapons at your disposal.
+Calling for the much useful real-life skill of improvising.
+That doesn’t mean you shouldn’t expect some of the lethal weapons at your disposal.
 You’ll be able to wield: the always handy chainsaws, powerful explosives (grenades, etc.), flamethrowers (because who doesn’t love a flamethrower?), and the original classics like handguns and shotguns.

-I’ve been trying to patient for the release of this game.
-Truth is, it hast happened.
+I’ve been trying to be patient with the release of this game.
+Truth is, it has happened.
 One of my best friends asked for this game for her birthday and I jumped for joy by preordering it as her birthday gift.
 She went crazy, as one sane person would.
 Getting the gift of joy.
 Of course, that joy comes in a box of horror with ominous noises.
 But besides that, pure joy.

 Things weren’t off to the best start with some of the first cards we saw being added with One Night in Karazhan, but the full list is now available and we can make some definitive statements on what we can expect in Hearthstone‘s near future.
 Hearthstone Let’s see if this update saved its best for last and how it will shape the game.